 Pull a week of call data.
 Group by initial reason code and the team that ended up handling the call.
 The mismatches will tell you where the routing is leaking time.
 Even a modest re-skill pass — getting the right calls to the right agent first time — typically pulls thirty to ninety seconds off AHT for the affected call types, because you've removed the warm-transfer and the second discovery question.

 While you're in there, check how aggressively you're using IVR deflection for things that genuinely don't need an agent.
 Balance enquiries, opening hours, simple status updates — these belong in self-service.
-Not because IVR is glamorous, but because every call your IVR handles end-to-end is an agent-hour you didn't have to pay for.
+Not because IVR is glamorous, but because every call your IVR handles on its own is an agent-hour you didn't have to pay for.

 First-call resolution beats raw speed#